 The steps below will help you eliminate scale, lime and other mineral deposits from your unit.
 Cleaning should be done before sanitizing.

-- Add the appropriate amount of scale remover, such as these ones from Manitowoc Ice or Scotsman, into the reservoir.
+- Step 3.
+Add the appropriate amount of scale remover, such as these ones from Manitowoc Ice or Scotsman, into the reservoir.
 Make sure to check your service manual to see the recommended amount that’s required.

-- Use half the solution to clean all removed parts.
+- Step 7.
+Use half the solution to clean all removed parts.
 You can use a nylon brush, sponge or cloth to scrub off dirt or scale.
 If any parts are heavily scaled, try soaking them in the solution.

 Sanitizing an Ice Machine